pdf-icon

 Boot Configuration

-• Add the boot initialization to ensure the RTC time is read on startup.
+• Add boot initialization logic to ensure the time can be read from the RTC during startup.

 esphome: